A picture speaks 1000 words

 But a bit about me first …

 When I was a newbie on my yoga mat, I noticed how different it felt to have my feet supported by the ground beneath them.
-In daily life, I had a habit of balancing precariously on the outer edges of my feet.
-As I became more aware of the mind-body connection, I noted that it was as if my feet were hesitant to commit fully to the ground.
+In my daily life, I had a peculiar habit of balancing precariously on the outer edges of my feet.
+As I became more aware of my body alignment and how I was holding myself, It occurred to me that my feet were hesitant to commit fully to the ground.

-Yoga encourages the coming together of mind and body, breath and movement, strength and grace.
-When we realign the disparate parts of ourselves, the parts that have gone off-line, through the practice of meaningful and purposeful movement (yoga), we heal ancient emotional wounds and blocks and reconnect with the things that truly matter to us.
+Yoga encourages the coming together of mind and body through linking breath and movement.
+When we realign the disparate parts of ourselves, the parts that have gone off-line, so to speak, like the soles of my feet, we begin to heal ancient emotional blocks and reconnect with the things that truly matter to us.

-I write about life experiences through a personal development lens.
-My essays have been featured in a variety of publications, including Diverse Voices Quarterly, Yoga International, Yoga Renew, Breathe Repeat, Coffee & Sweatpants, Elephant Journal, and BioStories.
+I write about my life experiences and tell stories through a personal development and healing lens.
+My essays have been featured in a variety of publications, including Diverse Voices Quarterly, Open Salon, Yoga International, Yoga Renew, Breathe Repeat, Coffee & Sweatpants, Elephant Journal, and BioStories.